Richfield Tower: History

 (Atlantic Richfield Co., Santa Barbara, 1970).
 After languishing in university storage for over a decade, three of the four figures were mounted outside the UCSB Student Health Center in 1982.
 The fourth figure was incomplete and remains in storage.

 Richfield Tower was starkly featured in a few scenes of Michelangelo Antonioni's 1970 film Zabriskie Point, shot shortly before its demolition.
+It was also the Nitro Chemicals building in This Gun For Hire (1942).

+The only thing that remains on public display are the two golden elevator doors, installed as public art inside the City National Plaza (formerly the Arco Tower), which is the building that replaced the Richfield Tower.